Gameplay

 High Scores

-high scores for any level completed in the main game through their NUMA account, where the top 15 scores for each level and episode are available for all users to view replays of.
+Users are able to submit their high scores for any level completed in the main game through their NUMA account, where the top 15 scores for each level and episode are available for all users to view replays of.
 Users can also submit replay data for user levels in comments for each level online, which players can input into a box available in the user levels menu, which automatically replays the users run through of the level.

 Levels

-Version 1.4 comprises a total of 500 levels divided into 100 Episodes-- a lot of the level titles are either puns or homages to other games and/or popular media.
+Version 1.4 comprises a total of 500 levels divided into 100 Episodes -- a lot of the level titles are either puns or homages to other games and/or popular media.

 Note: Episodes 80 through 89 feature solely user levels, handpicked by the game developers and included in the game's last known version.